epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 Updated 06/05/2019

 - Content of Folders_Documents folder goes into your ~/Documents folder

-- Copy-paste content of /catkin_ws/src/ into your ~/catkin_ws/src/ folder
+If you only want to run the simulation, copy and paste content of /catkin_ws/src_for_simulation/ into your ~/catkin_ws/src/ folder

 You need to have the Eigen library installed.
 I used version 3.3.7.
 You can download the latest version with: